spmallette/java-dse-driver/changelog/README.md

 ### 1.2.0-eap5 (in progress)

 - [bug] JAVA-1390: Preserve original error when a continuous paging query times out on the client.
+- [improvement] JAVA-1391: Fail if batch children use proxy auth.

 ### 1.2.0-eap4